DeevanshiSharma/Amazon-price-tracker/ReadMe.md

 # Amazon price tracker\python
- Amazon product price tracker using Python & beautiful soup takes user input (URL of the product), fetches the price of that product from Amazon, and notifies via email.

 Amazon product price tracker in python language scrapes the price of a product from the URL provided and notifies the user via email in real-time.